-So, one day Murphy was doing chores in the garden, keeping the little lady happy, if you know what I mean.
+So, one day Murphy, our stereotypical Irishman who is always getting into trouble, was doing chores in the garden, keeping the little lady happy, if you know what I mean.

 He finished mowing the lawn and after doing so he sat down and had a cold beer.
 It really was quite a beautiful day and as so often happens, the beer facilitated some deep thinking.